 Behavior and Temperament

-She doesn’t have urticating hair, but she’s still a threat with her fast movements and strong venom.
+As an Old World species, she doesn’t have urticating hairs, but she’s still a threat with her fast movements and strong venom.
 As arboreal spiders, they’ll spend most of their time in the trees, but spiderlings are known to burrow.

 Their potent venom and bad temper mean that they’re not a suitable spider for beginners.
 In addition, even for more experienced hobbyists, it’s not recommended to handle them.